tfe2-modding/tfe2-modding.github.io/Index/Custom Scenario JSON.md

 	</details>

-- `extraResourcesDisabled` (boolean) - no clue
+- `extraResourcesDisabled` (boolean) - Disables the ability to start with extra resources in free play.
-- `mobileViewStartX` (number) - `viewStartX` override for mobile
+- `mobileViewStartX` (number) - Mobile override for `viewStartX`.
-- `lockAllPermanents` (boolean) - does the thing from scenario 1 where it hides every category
+- `lockAllPermanents` (boolean) - Sets every building to be locked and hidden by default.
-- `speedUpStartNights` (boolean) - makes the nights at the start of the game faster, also used in scenario 1
+- `speedUpStartNights` (boolean) - Speeds up the first three nights to make them go faster.
+Multiplies speed by x3.75 the first night, x2 the second night, and x1.5 the third night.

 Here is an example scenario taken from the Free Play Mini World scenario: